GMC-DRL/MetaBox/README.md

   ---

-  The quick usage of four main running interfaces are listed as follows, in the following command we specifically take `RLEPSO` as example.
+  The quick usage of the four main running interfaces is listed as follows, in the following command, we specifically take `RLEPSO` as an example.

-  Firstly, get into main code folder src:
+  Firstly, get into the main code folder, src:

   ```shell
   cd ../src
   ```

-* To trigger the entire workflow including **train, rollout and test**, run the following command:
+* To trigger the entire workflow, including **train, rollout and test**, run the following command:

   ```shell
   python main.py --run_experiment --problem bbob --difficulty easy --train_agent RLEPSO_Agent --train_optimizer RLEPSO_Optimizer